Zhitao-He/RebuttalAgent/README.md

 # RebuttalAgent

-The official implementation of the paper titled [Dancing in Chains: Strategic Persuasion in Academic Rebuttal via Theory of Mind]
+The official implementation of the paper titled [Dancing in Chains: Strategic Persuasion in Academic Rebuttal via Theory of Mind] (Under review as a conference paper at ICLR 2026)

 ![Overview of our framework for RebuttalAgent](Framework.png)